When You Leave Hamilton: Email & Network Account Options

 How do I request an extension?

 If you have extenuating circumstances that require longer access to your account, a brief extension can be granted.
-Please address your request to the helpdesk (firstname.lastname@example.org).
-You should include your reason for requesting the extension and the length of time it is desired.
+Please address your request to the helpdesk (email@example.com).
+As an alumnus, you should include your reason for requesting the extension and the length of time it is desired.